-The spatial revolution: 3 ways to create trust in your virtual team
+The spatial revolution: 3 ways to build trust in your virtual team

 With virtual and flexible working becoming increasingly common, businesses are having to keep up with the changing way that we work in teams.
 This ‘spatial revolution’ brings many advantages to the virtual workplace, but research suggests that these advantages can come at a cost.

-With 41% of virtual team members reporting to never have met the other members of their team face-to-face1, creating trust within a team becomes very difficult.
+With 41% of virtual team members reporting to never have met the other members of their team face-to-face1, creating and sustaining trust in virtual teams becomes very difficult.
 But trust remains a vital part of any effective team.
 Trust helps open communication between team members, creates psychological safety, collective belief in ability, shared leadership and task conflict.
-These key ingredients play a huge part in creating teams that consistently perform at the highest level.
+These key ingredients play a huge part in creating remote teams that consistently perform at the highest level.

 With trust being so fundamental to success, how can it be created in a primarily virtual environment?
 Without face-to-face interaction the task of building trust in a virtual team can feel like being asked to create and nurture a garden in a desert: stifled by circumstance.

-Here are our three top tips for creating trust in virtual teams:
+Here are our three top tips for building trust in virtual teams:

 Top Tip 1 – Be aware of your ‘tells’